-Your credit card statement will typically come in the mail, but if you've opted for online, or paperless billing statements), you'll either receive an email statement or need to log on to your credit card issuer's website to check your statement.
+Your credit card statement will typically come in the mail, but if you've opted for online, or paperless billing statements), you'll either receive an email statement or you'll need to log on to your credit card issuer's website to check your statement.

 When you review your statement, you'll find several different categories of information providing detail on a variety of account characteristics, described below.

 The account summary gives an overview of your credit card account status.
 Here you'll find your current balance, fees and interest charged since your last billing statement, the amount of credit you have available, and the date your billing cycle closed.
 This is usually the first section on your credit card statement because it contains some of the most important information.

 Payments and transactions that posted to your account after the billing cycle closed won't be reflected on this credit card statement.
-However, if you log in to your online account, that balance will typically include your most recent activity.
+However, if you log in to your online account, you can see balance will typically include your most recent activity.

 The payment information section lists the payment you must make to avoid late payment penalties.

 This section includes your minimum payment and payment due date.
-If you pay less than the minimum or your payment is received after the due date, you could be charged a late fee, have your interest rate increased if you're 60 or more days late, and have the three major credit bureaus (TransUnion, Equifax, and Experian) notified of your late payment.
+If you pay less than the minimum or your payment is received after the due date, you could be charged a late fee, have your interest rate increased if you're 60 or more days late, and have late payment added to your credit report.

-The late payment warning disclosure explains specifically what will happen if the company receives your payment late.
+The late payment warning disclosure explains specifically what will happen if your payment is late.

 Late Payment Warning